-There is no way this is your first time hearing this name.
-PPSSPP isn’t just for iOS; it’s a cross-compatible software that also works on Windows, Android, and other modern OS.
+Don’t tell me this is your first time hearing such title.
+PPSSPP isn’t just for iOS; it’s a cross-compatible software that brings the PSP emulator to Windows, Android, and other modern OS.

 - Run on multiple operating systems